 Peer Reviews Are Partly Political

 Avvo rates attorneys in part based on peer endorsements given by other lawyers.
 This would seem to make it relatively easy for attorneys to get their fellow lawyers to endorse them, particularly in large firms, except for one complication.

-This might be understandable in situations where the experienced lawyer failed to fully complete his or her profile, but it makes no sense for the inexperienced lawyer to garner a higher ranking when the two have comparable profiles.
+This might be understandable in situations where the experienced lawyer failed to fully complete the profile, but it makes no sense for the inexperienced lawyer to garner a higher ranking when the two have comparable profiles.

-The information Avvo posts about attorneys is gathered from public sources and it might or might not be accurate.
+The information Avvo posts about attorneys is gathered from public sources and it may or may not be accurate.
 Avvo lets anyone write virtually anything about any attorney on that attorney's profile without verifying that the person really was or is a client.

-If she's ever been subjected to disciplinary action by the state bar association, that information is prominently disclosed on the lawyer's profile as well.
-The only way an attorney can remove inaccurate information is to join Avvo and claim her profile.
+If he or she has ever been subjected to disciplinary action by the state bar association, that information is prominently disclosed on the lawyer's profile as well.
+The only way an attorney can remove inaccurate information is to join Avvo and claim the profile.

-An attorney isn't able to unclaim her profile after she's claimed it, either.
+An attorney isn't able to disclaim the profile after claiming it, either.
 Attorneys generally dislike not being able to control information about themselves, particularly when it can have such a direct impact on their reputations and incomes, so everything that Avvo does beyond a lawyer's control is a source of hostility.